Welcome to the Comptroller of Maryland's Procurement Information.

 Veteran-Owned Small Business Enterprises (VSBE)

-The goal is to achieve an overall minimum of 1% of the unit’s total dollar value of procurement contracts to be made directly or indirectly from veteran-owned small business enterprises.
+The goal is to achieve an overall minimum of 1% of the unit’s total dollar value of procurement contracts to be made directly or indirectly with veteran-owned small business enterprises.

 Small Business Reserve (SBR) Program